(es tra DYE ole)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience alopecia, cramps, bloating, or dark patches on face.
-Have patient report immediately to prescriber signs of liver problems (dark urine, feeling tired, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or yellow skin or eyes), signs of severe cerebrovascular disease (change in strength on one side is greater than the other, trouble speaking or thinking, change in balance, or change in eyesight), signs of DVT (edema, warmth, numbness, change in color, or pain in the extremities), angina, shortness of breath, coughing up blood, severe headache, severe dizziness, passing out, severe nausea, vomiting, severe abdominal pain, severe vaginal irritation, vaginal bleeding, vaginitis, lump in breast, breast soreness or pain, nipple discharge, depression, mood changes, memory impairment, bulging eyes, contact lens discomfort, vision changes, edema, or signs of toxic shock syndrome (diarrhea, dizziness, passing out, fevere, muscle pain, nausea, vomiting, or sunburn like rash) (HCAHPS).
+• Patient may experience hair loss, cramps, bloating, or dark patches on face.
+Have patient report immediately to prescriber signs of liver problems (dark urine, fatigue, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or jaundice), signs of severe cerebrovascular disease (change in strength on one side is greater than the other, difficulty speaking or thinking, change in balance, or vision changes), signs of DVT (edema, warmth, numbness, change in color, or pain in the extremities), angina, shortness of breath, coughing up blood, severe headache, severe dizziness, passing out, severe nausea, vomiting, severe abdominal pain, severe vaginal irritation, vaginal bleeding, vaginitis, lump in breast, breast soreness or pain, nipple discharge, depression, mood changes, memory impairment, bulging eyes, contact lens discomfort, vision changes, edema, or signs of toxic shock syndrome (diarrhea, dizziness, passing out, severe muscle pain, nausea, vomiting, or sunburn like rash) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.